mrjones2920/Add-and-Manage-user/README.md

 ![image](https://github.com/user-attachments/assets/3418553f-cf64-47e7-879b-79df91d06ed3)

+Task 2.
+Assign file ownership
+The new employee, researcher9, will take responsibility for project_r.
+In this task, you must make them the owner of the project_r.txt file.

+The project_r.txt file is located in the /home/researcher2/projects directory, and owned by the researcher2 user.

+Use the chown command to make researcher9 the owner of /home/researcher2/projects/project

 <h1>Task 3.
 Add the user to a secondary group</h1>
 A couple of months later, this employee's role at the organization has changed, and they are working in both the Research and the Sales departments.